Introduction: Grease Fire Safety Sticker

 The Grease Fire Sticker has been designed in scalable vector graphics (SVG), the flames in the image were created using Bezier curves and postprocessing of nodes.
 The software used was Inkscape, a cross-platform and open source vector graphics editor.
 See Step 4 in this Instructable for more info on the software.

 License: by opting for a Creative Commons BY license the pictogram can be used by others with the sole restriction that the designer ('openproducts.org') is mentioned.
-This ensures that the barriers for communicating the sticker are kept low.
+This ensures that the barriers for communicating the sticker to the audience are kept low.
+See also Step 6.

-- Instead of listing what not to do in case of a grease fire (the story with the water, don't do that) the idea is to focus on positive action.
+- Instead of listing what not to do in case of a grease fire (the story with the water, don't do that, see Step 1 in this Instructable) the idea is to focus on positive action.

 The resulting sticker is available for purchase through Openproducts' shop at Etsy's.
 It is printed on water-repellent material to increase lifetime in the kitchen.
 Polyethylene was chosen for its lower environmental impacts compared to vinyl.